Subhoshri/Encryptix/README.md

 After setting up the environment and installing the necessary dependencies, you can run the scripts as described in each project's section.
 Use Jupyter notebooks for an interactive exploration of the data and models.

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, please create a pull request or open an issue.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Create a new Pull Request.

 ## License